 - English (Unit 2)

-- Religion and Society (Unit 2 continued)
+- Religion and Society or Text and Traditions (Unit 2 continued)

 - 5 additional subjects.

 NOTE: Year 11 students should not underestimate the importance of Unit 1 & 2 studies.
 Unit 1 & 2 studies are important because they contribute to the development of student learning and to VCE graduation requirements.
 They form the basis on which Unit 3&4 studies are constructed.
 Students do not have to do an accelerated study in Year 11.